BCA-Alumni-Portal/Alumni-Portal/README.md

 We used MySQL Workbench to export the structure, and it may be easier to import the structure using Workbench as well.

-After the structure has been imported, fill out the SQL credentials in `.example_env`
+After the structure has been imported, fill out the SQL credentials in `.example_env`.

 # Google Sheets API Setup